 ARTICLE X PARISH PROPERTY

-The parish property consists of all the real or personal property devised, bequeathed, or donated to the parish for general or specially designated uses and of all real or personal property purchased, leased, constructed, or otherwise acquired by the parish.
+The Parish property consists of all the real or personal property devised, bequeathed, or donated to the parish for general or specially designated uses and of all real or personal property purchased, leased, constructed, or otherwise acquired by the Parish.

-The parish property shall be acquired, administered, and disposed of for the general benefit of the parish and its subordinate organizations.
-Contributions may be made for social, welfare, charitable, and other community causes as authorized by parish meetings or the Parish Council.
-Contributions authorized by the Parish Council shall be limited to not more than $100.
+The Parish property shall be acquired, administered, and disposed of for the general benefit of the Parish and its subordinate organizations.
+Contributions may be made for social, welfare, charitable, and other community causes as authorized by Parish meetings or the Parish Council.
+Charitable contributions or gifts authorized by the Parish Council to be made by the Parish shall be limited to not more than $250 per contribution or gift.

-The Parish shall be incorporated under the appropriate civil legal jurisdiction for the purpose of acquiring, holding, and administering the parish property.
+The Parish shall be incorporated under the appropriate civil legal jurisdiction for the purpose of acquiring, holding, and administering the Parish property.

-All actions taken at a parish meeting for the purchase or disposal of parish property, shall require an affirmative vote by two-thirds of those present and voting.
+All actions taken at a meeting of the members of the Parish for the purchase or disposal of Parish property valued in excess of $5,000, shall require an affirmative vote by two-thirds (2/3) of those present and voting.
+Otherwise, the Parish Council will have the discretion to dispose of or acquire property to be used in the ordinary course of business by the Parish.

-In the event that the parish is abolished or disbanded, the parish meeting has the right to dispose of property for the benefit of the Orthodox Church in America, in whatever manner is decided by the parish meeting.
+In the event that the Parish is dissolved, cancelled, abolished or disbanded, the Parish meeting has the right to dispose of property for the benefit of the Orthodox Church in America, in whatever manner is decided by the Parish meeting.

 ARTICLE XI AMENDMENTS

-Amendments to these by-laws may be made at any duly convened meeting of the
+Amendments to these By-Laws may be made at any duly convened meeting of the

-parish by an affirmative vote of two-thirds of those present and_ voting, provided the text of the proposed amendment has been given in writing to the parishioners at least two weeks prior to the date of the meeting at which the amendment is acted upon.
+parish by an affirmative vote of two-thirds (2/3) of those present and voting, provided the text of the proposed amendment has been given in writing to the parishioners at least two (2) weeks prior to the date of the meeting at which the amendment is acted upon.